NEARworld/dynamic_calendar/README.md

 # Dynamic Calendar

 ### Description
-The Calendar library that hides weeks smoothly except a week including a picked date.
+The Calendar test project that hides weeks smoothly except a week including a picked date.

 ### Motivation